No Hands (album): Background

 On August 24, 2024, a breakdown of the album's production was livestreamed on the Joey Valence & Brae YouTube channel.

 Critical reception

-Writing for Alternative Press, Neville Hardman called No Hands greater than the duo's previous album and "a total blast throughout its dozen tracks".
+No Hands received critical acclaim upon release.
+Grant Jones of RapReviews praised the project's production, noting that "for a self-produced record from two youngsters, No Hands is remarkably refined.
+It possesses a healthy variety you’d also get from the Beasties."
+Jones further identified "Packapunch" as a standout single.

 Track listing

 All tracks are produced by Joey Valence.
 All tracks are written by Joey Valence and Braedan Lugue, except where noted.